wyz23x2/relationlist_doc/index.rst

    +-------------+------------------------------+

    .. deprecated-removed:: 1.1.0 3.0.0
-      The unflexible :data:`%T` format code is deprecated and warns a :class:`PendingDeprecationWarning`.
+      The unflexible :data:`%T` format code is deprecated and warns :class:`PendingDeprecationWarning`.
 It will be upgraded to :class:`DeprecationWarning` in v2.0           and be removed in v3.0.

 .. method:: RelationList.__getitem__(index)